esolutionsone/REST-API-Explorer-Example/README.md

 4) Navigate to *UI Builder* in your *ServiceNow Instance* (Now Experience Framework > UI Builder)
 5) Click on the experience you'd like to add the component to OR create an experience with the Portal App Shell
 6) Create a new UI Builder Page (or open an existing page to add the component to)
-7) Search for `<update with component name>` in the Components List, Drag and Drop it onto the page, and click save!
+7) Search for `REST API Explorer` in the Components List, Drag and Drop it onto the page, and click save!

 **Voilà, your component is deployed to your ServiceNow instance!**